heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 * Airbnb provides leads, but ideally you would want a base of loyal customers or at least a website that brings in customers regularly.
 I know marketing professionals who bought vacation properties and approached this as a marketing job and use the latest tactics with good success, but alas, I do not have time nor the expertise to do that.
 * Constant fight with nature.
 The waterfront is eroding away, and every year, I chase away mice, wasps, beavers, and all sorts of wildlife.
 Every season has its own issues, flooding in spring, lawn and plants upkeep in summer, snowplowing in winter etc.

 The latest issue is that the middle class in Canada and North America is being squeezed.
 In many ways, the chalet is an escape for upper middle class and middle class families and couples to forget about their problems and enjoy some time off.
 They can do that if they save a few hundreds dollars every month.
 Trade tariffs and generous government benefits kickstarted inflation, interest rates went up, and now the average North American have their grocery bill, rent or cost of services higher than their earnings.
-This means the vacation property has been sitting empty and not expecting anyone yet for the winter season.
-With more trade tariffs planned, inflation will go up again.
-However I think this is only temporary and the situation should improve past 2025, with investing in a short-term rental chalet one of the best decisions.
+This means the occupancy rate is at an all-times low and not expecting to improve any time soon.

 ![Canadian Log cabin in the Quebec laurentians](/images/01_chalet.jpeg "Canadian Log cabin in the Quebec laurentians.")